****NEW****Our Pharmacy will be closing early ( at 3 p.m.) on Friday, 24 September 2021.

 - TRICARE Online and Secure Messaging prescription activation will no longer be available for patients to use to activate their prescriptions.
 This has been replaced by the MHS GENESIS patient portal, which allows patients to review their health history and request prescription RENEWALS from their provider when their prescription has expired or when there are no refills left.

-- Patients have a variety of ways to activate their prescriptions, which include stopping into the Pharmacy lobby, calling the Pharmacy Call Center, dropping off prescriptions in the drive-thru, and using the Pharmacy’s new remote queuing solution, Q-Anywhere, to have the pharmacy begin processing your prescription needs.
+- Patients have a variety of ways to activate their prescriptions, calling the Pharmacy Call Center, dropping off prescriptions in the drive-thru, and using the Pharmacy’s new remote queuing solution, Q-Anywhere, to have the pharmacy begin processing your prescription needs.
 Please see the section on “Activating your New or Renewal Prescriptions” for more information.

 - Patients currently registered at Munson or who currently fill prescriptions at Munson will be proactively registered in MHS GENESIS by our Patient Administration team.
 If a patient PCS’s to Fort Leavenworth from a non-MHS GENESIS site or is a dependent or retiree who has never filled prescriptions at Munson before, the patient will need to contact Medical Records at 913-684-6642 to register themselves before we are able to fill their prescriptions.